coralblocks/CoralQueue/README.md

 <img src="images/OffHeapQueue2.png" alt="CoralRing" width="50%" height="50%" />

 CoralQueue is great for threads inside the same JVM.
 But what about threads running in _different JVMs_?
-For that you can check our [CoralRing](https://github.com/coralblocks/CoralRing) project which is an inter-process communication (IPC) shared-memory ring with blocking and non-blocking producers and consumers.
+For that you can check our [CoralRing](https://github.com/coralblocks/CoralRing) project which is an inter-process communication (IPC) shared-memory ring with waiting and non-waiting producers and consumers.